 Once you've seen some traction with your leads and your lead list is growing strong, then it is the moment to retarget those leads who are on your email list with Bottom of the Funnel Ads asking them to take that bigger action.
 These ads will be less expensive to run and yield a higher return because they are very familiar with your brand and have been warmed up by you.
 This is when you can start really seeing that money in money out ROI, but it's not going to happen right away.

 Last, when you are seeing some clear ROI on your ads, it's time to invest in those Top Funnel Ads.
 These ads spread the news about your brand and can help get large volumes of prospects into your retargeting lists.
 At this stage, you can begin running Top Funnel ads, then retargeting the folks who saw/interacted with those ads to be served your middle funnel ads, and eventually your Bottom Funnel ads.
 Once everything starts flowing, you'll begin to see how the ad machine continues to work to serve more right-fit clients directly to you.
 It is an incredible way to reach more people and grow your revenue in a sustainable way-- as long as you maintain a larger return on the ads than you are spending.

 Remember, at first, you are going to lose some money getting set up and learning.
-But as you run ads longer and gain a deeper understanding of the communication and creative that moves your prospects into action, you'll begin to see fantastic returns on investment for your ads spend.
+But as you run ads longer and gain a deeper understanding of the communication and creativity that moves your prospects into action, you'll begin to see fantastic returns on investment for your ads spend.